oxsecurity/megalinter/docs/descriptors/css_stylelint.md

     --ignore-path, -i

       Path to a file containing patterns that describe files to ignore.
 The path can be absolute or relative to process.cwd().
-By default, stylelint looks for .stylelintignore in process.cwd().
+You can repeat the option to provide multiple paths.
+By default, Stylelint looks for .stylelintignore in process.cwd().

     --ignore-pattern, --ip